LRGH/plasmasm/README.md

 can be output.

-When assembly is input and assembly is output, a use case is the insertion of plasmasm as an additional step during a compilation, after assembly generation and before object file generation.
+When assembly is input and assembly is output, a use case is the insertion of PlasmASM as an additional step during a compilation, after assembly generation and before object file generation.
 Another use case is conversion of x86 assembly from AT&T syntax